DanEngelbrecht/golongtail/README.md

 - *Longtail w/ primed cache* = local cache of downloaded blocks with all block already cached

 \*** *Local copy* is the time it takes to copy the installed 80.6 Gb from one location on local disk to a new location.

+### Other numbers
+Indexing and chunking (finding out chunks and blocks) of the 80.6 Gb takes 35s - this is the time it would take to validate an installation against source data.

+Compressing the 80.6 Gb of original data into 32.1 Gb and save to local storage using longtail on listed hardware specifications takes 29m 41s.

+Compressing the 80.6 Gb of original data into 32.1 Gb and upload to a GCS storage bucket using longtail on listed hardware specifications takes 30m 8s.

 ## Cloning
 git clone https://github.com/DanEngelbrecht/golongtail.git